agrorural/arv4/wp-content/plugins/restrict-author-posting/readme.txt

 2. In editor there are only alowing categories !
 3. User now can be restricted using own file in media == Changelog ==
+= 2.1.2 =
-= 2.1 =
+Fixed bug in User's Profile can not generate Password = 2.1 =
 Add new Function: Restrict User using file in Media, now author can be restricted using his/her own file only in Media Page or in New Post screen.
 = 2.0.2 =